Words companies are currently using to describe their contemporary cookware that incorporates last-century high-lead-content brass decorative elements

 - Also annoying: no one is studying this at all.
 You will not find a study available in 2018 (that I am aware of) that warns of potential dangers of leaded brass components in cookware.
 There is no benefit for the companies making these products to study the specific potential concern, and it’s not perceived as a big enough potential problem for any public agencies to study the possible impact.

 - Just because it is not a studied problem doesn’t mean it is not potentially adding to your total aggregate background lead exposure.
 It is this combined lead exposure in our homes that is concerning.
 If we can avoid lead (and especially if we can avoid knowingly bringing lead into our homes) we should!

 Bottom Line: There is no acceptable justification for the use of lead in cookware, period!
-If you really disagree with this, you should not be on my website (you may even work for the industry that is perpetuating this stupidity?)

 So who are my “top offenders” for this?
 I have tested two companies’ products that I have concerns about – one is Italian (sold in the U.S. exclusively by a small boutique business based in Brentwood/Los Angeles) and one is made right here in my own city (Portland, Oregon).
 I have spoken with the managers of each of these companies directly and they are aware of my findings and my concerns.